Nature Discovery Map Scotland

 The pilot

-• a mapping tool using a free, online Geographical Information Systems (GIS) application called ArcGIS online.
-This will allow learners to explore the biodiversity in their establishment grounds and in local greenspaces.
-It will also allow schools to upload any new biodiversity improvements they make to their local spaces;
+• a mapping tool using an online Geographical Information Systems (GIS) application called ArcGIS online.
+This allowed learners to explore the biodiversity in their establishment grounds and in their local greenspaces;

-The toolkit will allow learners to:
+The toolkit allows learners to:

 • understand the biodiversity and the ecosystems of their area;